chibko/contao-tarteaucitron/README.md

-# Fontawesome 5 for Contao
+# tarteaucitron.js 5 for Contao
-Provides a checkbox in the page layout to add fontawesome support
+Comply to the european cookie law is simple with the french tarte au citron.